Encompass Health Corp Annual Shareholders Meeting Transcript

-Welcome to the 2020 Annual Meeting for Encompass Health Corporation.
-Our host for today's call is Lee Higdon, Chairman of the Board.
-(Operator Instructions)

-I will now turn the call over to your host, Mr. Higdon.
-You may begin, sir.

-Leo I. Higdon - Encompass Health Corporation - Non-Executive Chairman of the Board
+Leo I. Higdon - Encompass Health Corporation - Independent Non-Executive Chairman of the Board

-Good morning, ladies and gentlemen.
-And let me add my welcome to the 2020 Annual Meeting of Stockholders of Encompass Health.
-I'm Lee Higdon, Chairman of the Board, and I now call this meeting to order.
+Good morning, ladies and gentlemen, and welcome to the 2021 Annual Meeting of Stockholders of Encompass Health Corporation.
+I'm Lee Higdon, Chairman of the Board of Directors, and I now call this meeting to order.

-Before we proceed to the formal business of the meeting, I'd like to thank all our stockholders and my fellow members of the Board of Directors for participating in this virtual meeting in order to accommodate social distancing demands during this COVID-19 crisis.
-We intended to hold an in-person meeting at our Corporate Office in Birmingham, as is our usual practice, but obviously, our concern for everyone's safety and well-being and the state and local shelter-in-place orders necessitated this virtual meeting format.
+Before we proceed to the formal business of the meeting, I'd like to thank our shareholders and all my fellow members of the Board of Directors for participating in this virtual meeting in order to promote everyone's safety and well-being during the pandemic.
+We greatly appreciate our stockholders for bearing with us until the public health crisis passes.
+I know we are all anxious for this to end soon.
+As a reminder, if you would like to submit a question, you may do so by clicking the link on the annual meeting web page.
+All questions that comply with the meetings, rules of conduct posted on the web page will be answered.
+If there is an insufficient time to answer all questions during the meeting, answers will be posted on our Investor Relations website.

 Encompass Health Corp Annual Shareholders Meeting Transcript